Query API

 • all() - create QuerySet without filters

-• first() - create QuerySet limited to one object and returning instance instead of list
+• first() - create QuerySet limited to one object and returning the first object

 • annotate() - create QuerySet with given annotation

-• create(**kwargs) - creates object with given kwargs
+• create(**kwargs) - creates an object with given kwargs

-Also instance of model itself has these methods:
+The instance of a model has the following methods:

 • save() - update instance, or insert it, if it was never saved before